diningphil/gnn-comparison/README.md

 [Bacciu Davide, Errica Federico, Micheli Alessio, Podda Marco: *A Gentle Introduction to Deep Learning for Graphs*](https://arxiv.org/abs/1912.12693), Neural Networks, 2020.
 DOI: `10.1016/j.neunet.2020.06.006`.

-### Installation
+## Installation

-We provide a script to install the environment.
-You will need the conda package manager, which can be installed from [here](https://www.anaconda.com/products/individual).
+We provide a script to install a virtual environment called `gnn-comparison`.
+You will a Python version installed on your system.

 To install the required packages, follow there instructions (tested on a linux terminal):